 The Company

-At Minelab we change people's fortunes and make the world's BEST metal detectors.
+At Minelab we make the world's BEST metal detectors.

-Minelab Electronics is the global market leader in the design of metal detecting technologies for gold, treasure, humanitarian demining and military applications.
+Minelab Electronics is the global market leader in the design of metal detecting technologies for gold, treasure, and landmine detection applications.
 A dynamic, stimulating and supportive work environment with high calibre people underpins a plethora of interesting projects and cutting-edge technological development.
 As part of the Codan Group, Minelab is headquartered in Adelaide, offering a modern campus with excellent facilities.

 The Role